filips123/MonologPHPMailer/README.md

 ### Manually Installation

-Alternatively, you could download all files in directory [`src`][link-handlers] from GitHub and then manually include them in your script.
+Alternatively, you could download all files in the [`src`][link-handlers] directory from GitHub and then manually include them in your script.
 You also have to install Monolog and PHPMailer manually.

 ## Usage

-You should just add handler `MonologPHPMailer\PHPMailerHandler` to your logger.
-It's first argument must be PHPMailer instance.
+You should just add the handler `MonologPHPMailer\PHPMailerHandler` to your logger.
+Its first argument must be a PHPMailer instance.

 ## Example